 This is a feature offered directly by Google previously known as Android Device Manager.
 The name has changed but its function is the same: log in to this page from a PC, enter the password linked to your Google account on the lost device.
 If your GPS is on and your smartphone is on, you can quickly locate it as well as use it remotely:

-- Lock the device: you can also choose to display a message on your smartphone's lock screen with an alternate phone number you would like to be called on.
+- Secure device: as well as locking the phone and signing out of your Google account, you can choose to display a message on your smartphone's lock screen with an alternate phone number you would like to be called on.

-If you’re one of the 1.1% of users with Oreo on your smartphone, you can rest assured that you won’t have to do anything: from Android 8.0 onwards this feature is active by default.
-If you’re struggling with Nougat, Marshmallow or even Lollipop (still?), you will have to activate it manually by following the link above.
+You can rest assured that you won’t have to do anything to set this up these days.
+From Android 8.0 onwards this feature is active by default.
+If you’re still running Nougat, Marshmallow or even Lollipop (still!?), you will have to activate it manually by following the link above.